QWTforGithub/CDSegNet/README.md

 #### So why do we still use DDPMs for semantic segmentation tasks?
 Isn’t it better for us to use non-DDPMs directly?
  - This is the main contribution of our paper.
  - 1) **_Our paper analyzes the advantages (noise and sparsity robustness) and weaknesses (more iterations) of DDPMs in 3D perception tasks._**
  - 2) **_We attempt to separate the advantages and limitations of DDPMs, and as a result, we propose CNF, a novel end-to-end framework of DDPMs that maintains performance and robustness while avoiding iterations.
-The key idea is The key idea is to use CN as the dominant network, determining the segmentation result, and NN as the auxiliary network, enhancing the features in CN._**
+The key idea is to use CN as the dominant network, determining the segmentation result, and NN as the auxiliary network, enhancing the features in CN._**
 #### Why can our CNF effectively maintains advantages while avoiding limitations of DDPMs?
  - 1) **_As CN is as the dominant network, avoiding multiple iterations during inference, because the output from NN is no longer important._**
  - 2) **_As CN is as the dominant network, alleviate the necessity of excessively fitting the scores from the task target for NN, improving the convergence speed of training._**